Alabama set to execute man 3 days after his 50th birthday - NewsBreak

 If his execution proceeds, James will be the second person executed in Alabama in 2022.
 In January, the State of Alabama executed Matthew Reeves , an intellectually disabled Black man, for the 1996 murder of Willie Johnson in Dallas County.

 According to records, James has represented himself in recent court filings.
-The U.S. Supreme Court has ruled that individuals have the right to represent themselves in court, but such a move is rare, especially in death penalty cases.Alabama man among masked group arrested at Idaho pride parade
+The U.S. Supreme Court has ruled that individuals have the right to represent themselves in court, but such a move is rare, especially in death penalty cases.Body of missing boater recovered from Mississippi River

 The court’s decision to set an execution date for James comes as Alabama moves closer to finalizing a protocol for execution by nitrogen suffocation , a method approved by the state legislature in 2018 as access to lethal injection drugs becomes more difficult.